 Don’t be afraid to ask for feedback if you are unsuccessful.
 Many employers will tell you why you didn’t get the job.
 With each application and interview you gain experience that you can use to improve your job search skills.
 It is all part of the job search experience.

 Looking for a job is hard work.
 Depending on where you live, there can be a lot of competition for jobs.
 It can take a while to secure a position and you may receive knockbacks in the process, but if you keep trying, your efforts will pay off.

-Remember, while some industries may take time to recover from the COVID-19 pandemic, there will be opportunities across many sectors, such as Construction and Health Care and Social Assistance.
+Remember, while some industries may take time to recover from the COVID-19 pandemic, there will be opportunities across many sectors, such as Construction and Health Care and Social Assistance (more information on these industries can be found on pages 15 and 16).
 COVID-19 may also speed up other trends, such as the move to online shopping.
 To boost your chances, you need to be flexible and look widely for opportunities – your first job may take you to the warehouse floor, rather than the shop floor!